joshbegley/nyt-latest/README.md

 `Vásquez showed off his improved velocity and what he's learned under the tutelage of Yu Darvish in helping San Diego beat the Tigers.`\
 https://nytimes.com/athletic/7155146/2026/03/29/padres-randy-vasquez-first-win/

-**Hincapie becomes ninth Arsenal player to withdraw from international squad over break**\
+**Zubimendi becomes tenth Arsenal player to withdraw from international squad over break**\
 `On Saturday night, Bukayo Saka and Declan Rice both departed from the England camp and return to Arsenal for "medical assessment".`\
 https://nytimes.com/athletic/7155532/2026/03/29/hincapie-arsenal-injury-news-internationals/